The United States and China meet to talk about trade this weekend, which we know - ExBulletin

 The United States and China meet to talk about trade this weekend, which we know

-- Chinese and American officials meet in Switzerland this weekend to discuss the commercial spit between the two countries.
+The main Chinese and American officials are expected to meet in Switzerland this weekend to discuss the commercial aquifer between the two countries.

-- The countries have embarked on an increase in tariff reprisals, causing so high import taxes that economists have called them an effective commercial embargo.

-- Although a complete trade agreement is unlikely this weekend, discussions may lead to a de-escalation of tensions.

 This weekend could be a turning point for the commercial dispute between the two biggest economies in the world.

-US and Chinese officials met in Switzerland from Saturday, and investors are optimistic about what could result.
+US and Chinese officials should meet in Switzerland from Saturday, and investors are optimistic about what could result.
 A thaw of the relationship between the two business partners could relieve companies and consumers who have prepared at higher prices and empty shelves.

-“A very good meeting today with China, Switzerland,” said President Donald Trump on Truth Social after the end of the first day of negotiations.
-“Many things discussed, many accepted.
-A total reset negotiated in a friendly, but constructive way.”

-American representatives at the talks echoed their comments on Sunday and said they would share more details on Monday.

 What is the status of the commercial relationship?